-For Pool Mortgage Insurance, which represents less than 1% of our RIF at December 31, 2022, our policies typically require the insured to not only acquire title but also to actively market and ultimately liquidate the real estate asset before filing a claim, which generally lengthens the time between a default and a claim submission.
+For Pool Mortgage Insurance, which represents less than 1% of our RIF at December 31, 2023, our policies typically require the insured to not only acquire title to the property, but also to actively market and ultimately liquidate the property before filing a claim, which generally lengthens the time between a default and a claim submission.

 In addition to claim volume, Claim Severity is another significant factor affecting losses.
 We calculate the Claim Severity by dividing the claim paid amount by the original coverage amount.
-Factors that impact the severity of a claim include, but are not limited to, the size of the loan, the amount of mortgage insurance coverage placed on the loan, the amount of time between default and claim during which we are expected to cover certain interest (capped at two years under our Prior Master Policy and capped at three years under our 2014 and 2020 Master Policies) and expenses, and the impact of our Loss Mitigation and other loss management activities with respect to the loan.
+Factors that impact the severity of a claim include, but are not limited to, the size of the loan, the amount of mortgage insurance coverage placed on the loan, the amount of time between default and claim during which we are expected to cover certain interest (capped at three years under our recent Master Policies and capped at two years under our Master Policies prior to 2014) and expenses, and the impact of our Loss Mitigation and other loss management activities with respect to the loan.

-Home price appreciation as well as pre-foreclosure sales, acquisitions and other early workout efforts help to reduce overall Claim Severity, as do actions we may take to reduce a claim payment due to servicer negligence, as discussed below in "-Claims Management."
+Home price appreciation as well as pre-foreclosure sales, acquisitions and other early workout efforts help to reduce overall Claim Severity, as do actions we may take to reduce a claim payment due to servicer negligence, as discussed below in "Claims Management."
 See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Mortgage-Year Ended December 31, 2022, Compared to Year Ended December 31, 2021-Expenses-Provision for Losses."
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Mortgage Insurance-Year Ended December 31, 2023, Compared to Year Ended December 31, 2022-Expenses-Provision for Losses."